Flozy93/QRCode-Hyperskill-Project/README.md

-JAva and Springboot exercice featuring the creation of QRcodes with the ZXing library.
+Java and Springboot exercice featuring the creation of QRcodes with the ZXing library.